-- Lawler; Aitkin County Roads 16 and 13, located on the Soo Line and near the North and South Lawler Loops, Jackson’s Hole in the old town site of Lawler has food and fuel available.
+- Lawler: Aitkin County Roads 16 and 13, located on the Soo Line Trail and near the North and South Lawler Loops.
+Jackson’s Hole in the old town site of Lawler has food and fuel available.
 Trailhead parking.

-- McGregor; Hwy 65 and Hwy 210, located on the Soo Line.
-An old Rail Road Town and home to Big Sandy Lake.
-Food, Fuel and Lodging are available and accessible from the trail.
+- McGregor: Hwy 65 and Hwy 210, located on the Soo Line Trail.
+An old Railroad Town and home to Big Sandy Lake.
+Food, fuel and lodging are available and accessible from the trail.
 Trailhead parking.

 - Palisade: Aitkin County Roads 3 and 5, on the Soo Line.
 Palisade is located on the banks of the Mighty Mississippi and the old railroad bridge over the Mississippi is now part of the trail.
 The trail runs along Berglund Park with camping and shower facilities.
 Trailhead parking.